-6. Summary and Conclusions
+452 6.
+Summary and Conclusions

-We use satellite-based global precipitation and cloud data at high spatial and temporal resolution to estimate three-dimensional time-varying latent heating and the resulting global wave spectrum generated.
+We use satellite-based global precipitation and cloud data at high spatial and temporal resolution to estimate three-dimensional time-varying latent heating and the resulting global wave spectrum generated by convection.
 The modeled zonally-averaged gravity wave momentum fluxes in the lower stratosphere are similar to those derived from 3D satellite data, and similar to those observed by Pre-Concordiasi long-duration balloons.
 Modeled distributions of gravity wave momentum fluxes also display similar intermittency to the Pre-Concordiasi balloon measurements.
 These comparisons show that the modeled zonally-averaged fluxes fall within the range of variability seen in observations.

-variations in Decembers of 2006 and 2007.
-Spectra and intermittency of momentum flux were also evaluated.
-Profiles of momentum flux convergence were used to examine gravity wave forces acting on the QBO shear zones, and these forces were compared to planetary-scale tropical wave forces.
-The results show that in the zonal mean sense, the changes with ENSO are only modest, although regional variations in the gravity waves are large.
-For example, despite more rain and latent heating in the El Niño case, the zonal gravity wave momentum fluxes are 11% smaller at the tropopause than in the La Niña case because of the shift in the precipitation to the central Pacific where upper tropospheric zonal winds are less favorable for vertical wave propagation.
-The more active MJO convection in the Indian Ocean/Maritime Continent region in the La Niña case appears to be a more important source in terms of gravity wave momentum fluxes.
+Interannual variations in gravity waves were examined in the context of interannual precipitation 461 variations characterized by the ENSO 3.4 index.
+Spectra and intermittency of momentum flux 462 were also evaluated.
+Profiles of momentum flux convergence were used to examine gravity wave 463 forces acting on the QBO shear zones, and these forces were compared to planetary-scale tropical 464 wave forces.
+The results show that in the zonal mean sense, the changes with ENSO are only 465 modest, although regional variations in the gravity waves are large.
+For example, despite more 466 rain and latent heating in the El Niño case, the zonal gravity wave momentum fluxes are smaller 467 than in the La Niña case because of the shift in the precipitation to the central Pacific where upper 468 tropospheric zonal winds are less favorable for vertical wave propagation.
+The more active MJO 469 convection in the Indian Ocean/Maritime Continent region in the La Niña case appears to be a 470 more important source in terms of gravity wave momentum fluxes.
+471